The Fabrics We Use

 Tencel is made from the wood pulp of the eucalyptus tree grown in sustainably managed tree farms.
 Tencel or Lyocell is created through the use of nanotechnology in an award-winning closed-loop process that recovers or decomposes about 98% of solvents and emissions.
 This fabric is naturally breathable and carries anti-bacterial properties.
 Tencel is an extremely versatile fabric which can be blended with a variety of other fibres such as cotton, linen, silk, rayon, polyester, nylon and wool.
 The resulting yarn can be woven or knitted into a variety of finishes from silky to suede-like textures.

-Modal is made from the pure wooden chips of the beach tree.
+Modal is made from the pure wooden chips of the beech tree.
 The fibre is processed by creating a wood pulp, then processing the reconstituted beech tree into a cellulose fibre.
 Modal's Eco properties are as follows, all timber is collected from sustainably managed forests, the manufacturer of Modal has a sustainability policy in place for their manufacturing process and the fabric is 100% biodegradable.

 Bamboo is a sustainable, fast-growing grass.
 The bamboo plant regenerates from its own roots and requires no fertilizer to grow in abundance, making this a sustainable resource.